pvakaris/airbnb_london_simplified/README.md

-# Simplified AirBnb London for offline use
+# Simplified AirBnb London application

 First JavaFX project made for learning purposes.
 Original repository is made private and is hosted by a github enterprise account.
+Meant for offline use.

 ***